arviz-devs/arviz/paper/paper.md

 ## Examples

-For the first example, we use the low-level array interface.
-We construct an array resembling data from MCMC sampling.
-We have 4 chains and 1000 draws for two posterior variables.
-We can compute the effective sample sizes for this array using the array interface.
-For this, we need to specify which axes represent the chains and which the draws.
-On the flip side, this array interface is available installing only `arviz-stats`, `numpy` and `scipy`.
+For the first example, we use the low-level array interface to compute the effective sample sizes for some fake data.
+We construct an array resembling data from MCMC sampling with 4 chains and 1000 draws for two posterior variables.
+When using the array interface we need to specify which axes represent the chains and which the draws.

     import numpy as np
     from arviz_stats.base import array_stats